Teeth Grinding: An Overview

 Our teeth grinding patients benefit greatly from our customized night guards, which help protect their teeth at night while they sleep.
 A night guard functions similarly to a sports mouthguard, in that it is a customized oral appliance that fits securely over your teeth.
 Our night guards also hold your jaw in a good resting position that benefits your airway and can reduce jaw pain as well.

 Laurel Smiles Dental Care is home to experienced restorative dentists in Laurel, MD.
 If you suffer from teeth grinding, we will review the options to fix your teeth as well as review your options to treat the grinding.
 We offer many affordable restorative options for patients who have damaged teeth from grinding.
-Call our office today at 301-200-1315 or schedule an appointment online.
+Call our office today at 301-490-7007 or request an appointment online.